lxqt/screengrab/README.md

 ## LICENSE

-ScreenBrab is licensed GPLv2+.
+ScreenGrab is licensed GPLv2+.
 The LICENSE file in the docs directory has more info.

 ## Copyright